 If you are dealt consistently poor hands preventing any chances of winning, you can reclaim half your bet.
 In this case the minimum play amount for the 2 hours (forfeiting your hand each time) would require 6 m฿, roughly $4.80c, but would be no fun at all.

 So you can easily play black for 2 hours for well under $10 worth of bitcoin.
-Remember you can make that even less or, make a profit with a bitcoin casino bonus.
+Remember you can make that even less or, make a profit with our exclusive bitcoin casino bonuses.

 Milli-bitcoins, a smaller denomination